Research-Based

 How Do Prebiotics Work?

-Soluble fiber, the one that gets fermented by the gut bacteria, is broken down in your colon and potentially gets to be metabolized.
+Soluble fiber gets fermented by gut bacteria, breaking down in your colon where it can be metabolized.

 As a rule of thumb: all prebiotics are fiber, but not all fiber is prebiotic.